Configure and Deploy Confluent Private Cloud Gateway using Docker

 Clients connect to different ports to reach specific brokers (for example, port 9092 to connect with broker-0, port 9093 to connect with broker-1).

-The nodeIdRanges for the streaming domain you set in Streaming domains configuration is used.
+The nodeIdRanges from the streaming domain configured in Streaming domains configuration is used.
+The nodeIdRanges must be present in the streaming domain associated with the route.

 • host strategy: Each Kafka broker is represented using a unique hostname.

-Clients use different host names to reach specific brokers (for example, broker-0.kafka.company.com, broker-1.kafka.company.com), and the gateway routes based on the SNI header.
+Clients use different host names to reach specific brokers (for example, broker-0.kafka.company.com, broker-1.kafka.company.com), and Confluent Gateway routes based on the Server Name Indication (SNI) header.

 The pattern setting ([5]) is used.